Electrical Power

 The rate at which electrical energy is converted to other forms of energy (heat, light, motion).
 Measured in watts (W).

-Why is Electrical Power important?
+What is the Electrical Power formula?